OctaDist/OctaDist.github.io/index.md

 ### Linux OS
 **Requirements**
-* For Linux user, use `python3 -V` to check python version.
+* For Linux user, use `python3 -V` to check python version and use `python3 -m pip install -U PACKAGE_NAME` to update python packages.
 * Optional: If you want to use OctaDist through graphical display client on SSH session, you should flag either `-X` or `-Y` when logging-in to Linux.

 **Required module**